RUSCH students practice using a ventilator on a medical mannequin

 Program Structure

-RUSCH is a two-year program that includes research and enrichment internships, health equity seminars and field trips to underserved rural and urban areas, MD admissions workshops and advising, and career development.
+RUSCH is a two-year longitudinal program that includes research and enrichment internships, health equity seminars and field trips to underserved rural and urban areas, MD admissions workshops and advising, and career development.

 • Research Summer Experience offers an eight-week research experience coordinated by the UW School of Medicine and Public Health.
 Students live on campus at UW-Madison and participate in MD admissions workshops, health equity seminars, campus experience, community service and field trips to Wisconsin areas with health disparities.